aliakborswe/aliakborswe/README.md

 ---

 ### 🚀 About Me

-- 🔹 Hi, I'm Md.
-Ali Akbor!
-A MERN Stack Web Developer with expertise in building dynamic, high-performance web applications.
+- 🔹 **Web Developer** specializing in **MERN stack** with a passion for building scalable and dynamic applications.
-- 🌱 I’m currently learning **RDBMS**.
+- 🌱 Currently expanding my expertise in **RDBMS**.
-- 🏢 I’m working with the **MERN stack**.
+- 🏢 Actively working with modern web technologies and focusing on **Full-Stack Development**.
-- 🎯 2025 Goals: **Deep dive into Full-Stack Development**.
+- 🎯 **2025 Goals**: Deepen knowledge in Full-Stack development, with a focus on back-end architectures and advanced databases.

 ---

 ### 🛠️ Tech Stack

 <p align="left">
   <a href="https://docs.python.org/3/" target="_blank"><img src="https://user-images.githubusercontent.com/25181517/183423507-c056a6f9-1ba8-4312-a350-19bcbc5a8697.png" alt="Python" height="40"/></a>
   <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank"><img src="https://user-images.githubusercontent.com/25181517/117447155-6a868a00-af3d-11eb-9cfe-245df15c9f3f.png" alt="JavaScript" height="40"/></a>